vivaria/edisonrul.ing/docs/source/cards/r/reptilianne-gardna.md

 ### Card Rulings

-●This effect activates even during the Damage Step.
+*   This effect activates even during the Damage Step.